-False, no database table creation or deletion operations will be performed for this model.
+False, no database table creation, modification, or deletion operations will be performed for this model.
 This is useful if the model represents an existing table or a database view that has been created by some other means.
 This is the only difference when

 managed=False.
 All other aspects of model handling are exactly the same as normal.
 This includes

 Adding an automatic primary key field to the model if you don’t declare it.
 To avoid confusion for later code readers, it’s recommended to specify all the columns from the database table you are modeling when using unmanaged models.

 If a model with

 ManyToManyFieldthat points to another unmanaged model, then the intermediate table for the many-to-many join will also not be created.
 However, the intermediary table between one managed and one unmanaged model will be created.